latest news ...

 "You just make sure you close the gate and don't let the cattle out".

 So, tell me.
 What would you do?
 Go to check out your room, or would you go for a scramble around a junkyard in the fading light?
 Do bears live in the woods?
-I'm normally not at my best in the presence of large animals, but you don't think that that was really going to stop me?
+I'm normally not at my best in the presence of large animals, but you don't think that that was really going to stop me, do you?

 old cars Hanksville Utah

-And I'm certainly glad I decided to stop at this motel.
-And take the time to go for a wander round like this.
-Just look at all of this.
-You could have a lot of fun making an interesting project out of all of this.
-Well, I could, anyway.
+And I'm certainly glad I decided to travel on to Hanksville and to stop at this motel.
+And take the time to go for a wander round the back of the motel like this.
+Just look at all of these bits and pieces.
+You could have a lot of fun making an interesting project out of all of this - "well, you could" ...ed.

 old cars Hanksville Utah